TatsuyaTsukui/AlveolarLineage/README.md

 # AlveolarLineage
-R codes used for scRNA-seq analysis in Tsukui et al. 2022
+R codes used for scRNA-seq analysis in "Tracing the origin of pathologic pulmonary fibroblasts" Tsukui et al. 2022